lipemat/wp-unit/README.md

 #### Local wp-tests-config.php

-You may setup your wp-tests.config.php in the directory of your bootstrap.php and phpunit.xml.
+You may set up your wp-tests.config.php in the directory of your bootstrap.php and phpunit.xml.
 Really this can be put anywhere as long as you point to it in your bootstrap.php file.
 ```php
 <?php
 require __DIR__ . '/wp-tests-config.php';